Navigation

 No candidates

-With no Democrats running in this House primary, five Republican candidates will compete for two seats.
-One-term incumbent Hendrix will likely secure one.
-The second is up for grabs between Powell, Jackson and Hunsaker.
+With no Democrats running in this House primary, five Republican candidates competed for two seats.
+One-term incumbent Hendrix secured one while Powell appears to beat out Jackson and Hunsaker for the second.

 click to enlarge Jake Hoffman